-J. Andrew Wall joined us in January 2022 as Senior Vice President and Chief Commercial Officer.
-Prior to joining NN, he served in numerous management positions for ABB, Ltd., a publicly held, global manufacturer of heavy electrical equipment and automation technology.
-Most recently, Mr. Wall served as Vice President, Product Marketing and Sales, Electrification U.S., where he was responsible for leading the creation and implementation of ABB's U.S. product marketing strategy.
-Before that, Mr. Wall served as Vice President and General Manager, Power Products Services U.S., where he was in charge of all functional aspects of the business, including marketing and sales, project management, factory manufacturing operations, field service operations, and engineering.
+J. Andrew Wall joined us as Senior Vice President and Chief Commercial Officer in January 2022.
+Prior to joining NN, he served in numerous management positions for ABB, Ltd. ("ABB"), a publicly held, global manufacturer of heavy electrical equipment and automation technology.
+Mr. Wall served as ABB's Vice President, Product Marketing and Sales, Electrification U.S. from January 2018 through December 2021, where he was responsible for leading the creation and implementation of ABB's U.S. product marketing strategy.
+Before that, Mr. Wall served as Vice President and General Manager, Power Products Services U.S. for ABB from July 2015 through December 2017.

-Available Information - Securities and Exchange Commission ("SEC") Filings
+Available Information - SEC Filings

-We make available free of charge, in the "Investor Relations" section of our website (www.nninc.com), our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), as soon as reasonably practicable after electronically filing such material with, or furnishing it to, the SEC.
-The SEC maintains a website that contains reports, proxy and information statements, and other information regarding issuers that file electronically with the SEC at http://www.sec.gov.
+We make available free of charge, in the "Investor Relations" section of our website (www.nninc.com), our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act, as soon as reasonably practicable after electronically filing such material with, or furnishing it to, the SEC.